apache/datafusion-ray/docs/README.md

 ## Partitioning & Distribution

-The partitioning scheme changes throughout the plan and this is the most important concept to understand in order to understand RaySQL's design.
+The partitioning scheme changes throughout the plan and this is the most important concept to understand in order to understand DataFusion Ray's design.
 Changes in partitioning are implemented by the `RepartitionExec` operator in DataFusion and are happen in the following scenarios.

 ### Joins